AchuM/VanillaBootstrap/README.md

 At the moment, there's a skin included in main.less which adds the Apple-style linen texture background.
 Just follow the instructions in main.less found in the design/less directory if you want to use this skin.

+#### Bootswatches

+In the main.less file found in the design/less directory there's a section called `// Bootswatches.` Here you'll see two lines of less which imports the included Bootswatches.
+By default it's set to "Vanilla" but you can change this part of the import url to match any of the 6 other Bootswatches found in the swatches directory.
+Say you wanted to use the United swatch, your code would look like this:

+`
+// Bootswatches
+// -------------------------------------------------//

+@import "swatches/United/variables.less";
+@import "swatches/United/bootswatch.less";
+`

 #### Embedding